tabler/tabler-icons/readme.md

 ### HTML image

-If you upload an icon as an image, you can modify its size using CSS.
+If you load an icon as an image, you can modify its size using CSS.

 ```html
 <img src="path/to/icon.svg" alt="icon title"/>